Henry-Cantrell/Henry-Cantrell/README.md

 Hi, my name is Henry Cantrell.
-I consider myself a web development enthusiast!
+I consider myself a web development enthusiast and an aspiring professional in that field!

 I'm also a computer science student at the University of North Georgia, with an intended graduation date around 12/2022.